|08:05 - 08:05 (CET/UTC +1)||

 3. What open source can teach us about data innovation and collaboration

-PRESENT AND FUTURE KEY CHALLENGES FACED BY 3 MAJOR BRAND-PORTFOLIO OWNERS TO WHETHER THE CRISIS.
+PRESENT AND FUTURE KEY CHALLENGES FACED BY 3 MAJOR BRAND-PORTFOLIO OWNERS AND HOW THE CRISIS AMPLIFIED THEIR RELEVANCE.

-Brand protection and online counterfeiting have been exacerbated by the pandemic: how to mix drastic cost-reductions, decisive tools expertise, and team orchestration to drive fast the road to success
+The need for brand protection and the threat of online counterfeiting have been exacerbated by the pandemic: how to balance budget pressures with decisive legal technology and team orchestration to drive the road to success.

 · The framework of our digital transformation journey and the "legaltech" implications